 The global modular construction market is highly fragmented, with no player holding a significant share to influence the market.
 Some of the key players in the modular construction market include Katerra, Skanska, Bouygues Construction, Balfour Beatty, and TAISEI CORPORATION, among others.

-- In January 2021, Etex Group has announced the acquisition of a majority stake in France-based offsite construction company e-Loft which provides solutions in three different modular domains including single-family modular homes, modular multi-family residential complexes, and 3D wood technology-based custom-designed buildings, which is likely to enhance the company's modular construction business.
+- In January 2021, Etex Group announced the acquisition of a majority stake in France-based offsite construction company e-Loft, which provides solutions in three different modular domains, including single-family modular homes, modular multifamily residential complexes, and 3D wood technology-based custom-designed buildings, which is likely to enhance the company's modular construction business.

 Table of Contents

 2. RESEARCH METHODOLOGY